abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 list every file, directory, and other kind of filesystem under current directory entirely

 $ l /
-list every directory only under current directory entirely
+list every directory under current directory entirely

 $ l //
-list every files only under current directory
+list every file only under current directory

 $ l ///
+list every executable binary only under current directory

+$ l ////
 list every links only under current directory

-It indicates that just put suffix / to search for directory only,
+It suggest that just put suffix / to search for directory only,
 or put suffix // to search for file only,
 or put suffix /// to search for link only

 $ l \\/
-list every filesystem type under "/" (root) directory entirely, the preceding \\ (or may be put as \\\\) is to differentiate it with second use above: list every directory only under current directory
+list every filesystem type under "/" (root) directory entirely, the preceding \\ (may be put as \\\\ too) is to differentiate it with second use above: list every directory under current directory

 $ l -s -i *.bin//
 query any file only (excluding other type) having 'bin' suffix then list it with the size and file information under current directory entirely